 for more specific information about the regulations listed.

--- If you must tie pack or saddle stock to live trees limit it to periods of less than one hour.
+-- Do not tie recreational stock to live trees for more than one hour.

 Learn more about why regulations may be necessary in wilderness